Art palette knives come primarily in two types:

 detail is completed with a brush.

-I always begins with the sky for a landscape, completing the
+I always begins with the sky for a

-For this technique it is
+For this

-ridges of dried paint underneath.
+over the ridges of dried paint underneath.

 The knives I use for painting are known as palette knives even

 though they are really painting knives.
-A palette knife is used
+A

-completely through it.
+should extend completely through it.

 Of the three types of knifes that I use, one is straight and flat.
 This is used for rapidly filling in the large areas of paint on the canvas by holding the blade almost flat to the canvas.
 It is also used for creating straight lines on the canvas by holding the blade at an angle of 90 degrees to the canvas surface and for blending large areas.
 The other knifes are much smaller and have a cranked shaft with a diamond shaped head and a tear drop head.
 The head is offset from the handle to prevent the artists fingers being dragged through the wet oil painting.
 I use these knifes to add details and relief to the work. (www.buildart.com)